shoutem/shoutem.github.io/_posts/1-2-17-Video.md

   - Style prop for `Text` component holding X string for closing the Video (when returning from full-screen)

 * **fullScreen**
-  - Style prop for `View` component holding Playable video in full-screen mode
+  - Style prop for `View` component holding a playable video in full-screen mode

 * **header**
   - Style prop for `View` component holding `closeButton`